vpcarroll15/college-football/README.md

 2) The season has at most fifteen games, and the majority of teams only play twelve or thirteen games.
 3) Teams can become much stronger or much weaker in the offseason.

 For all of these reasons, we should expect to have a high value of *k*.
-We will see if the optimization algorithm agrees.

 ## Home field advantage

-The Elo rating, since it was designed for chess, makes no accommodation for home field advantage, but it's difficult to imagine how our algorithm could have meaningful predictive power without it.
+The Elo rating, since it was designed for chess, makes no accommodation for home field advantage, but it's difficult to imagine how our algorithm could be maximally effective without being aware of it.
 Home field makes a difference in college football.
 Teams often have much better home records than road records.

 To wedge this into the Elo system, we will create a new parameter called *home_field*.
 Returning to our